Criipto

 To begin the login flow, you will need to authenticate the user at the identity source indicated in your request.

-To authenticate the user, your app must send the user to the OAuth2 authorization endpoint with the appropriate set of parameters.
+To authenticate the user, your app must send the user to the OAuth2 authorization endpoint (/oauth2/authorize) with the appropriate set of parameters.

 You can find the URL for the OAuth2 authorization endpoint in the OpenID Connect Discovery Document exposed on your Criipto Verify Domain: